Forward Trust

 Full time

-Senior Employment Specialist (Team Leader) - Medway and Gravesham Location: Medway Salary: From £32,500 per annum Vacancy Type: Permanent About The Role Are you ready to lead a passionate team and make a real difference in people s lives?
-We re seeking a Senior Employment Specialist (Team Leader) to join our Connect to Work programme, supporting people with mental health conditions, disabilities, and long-term health challenges to find meaningful employment.
-This is a full-time role (35 hours per week), based in Medway and Gravesham.
-Due to the nature of the role, all applicants must hold a valid UK driving licence and have access to a vehicle.
-In this pivotal role, you ll: Lead, coach, and supervise a team of IPS Employment Specialists, shaping best practice and driving performance.
-Oversee a small caseload ( clients) yourself, modelling high-quality support.
-Ensure the service consistently meets IPS fidelity standards and delivers person-centred outcomes.
-Build strong partnerships with local employers, NHS teams, colleges, and community organisations.
-Coordinate employer engagement, uncovering open and hidden job markets.
-Manage budgets, performance reporting, and compliance with organisational and contractual standards.
-Facilitate training, peer learning, and professional development for your team.
-We re looking for someone with: Recruitment, employability, or health-related experience, ideally with line management or supervisory responsibility.
-Knowledge of IPS or supported employment services (training provided if needed).
-Excellent coaching, communication, and organisational skills.
-The ability to work collaboratively with clinical teams, employers, and community partners.
-Lead a motivated team, shape service delivery, and transform the employability journey for people in your community.
-With opportunities for professional growth and real impact, this role is perfect for someone driven to make a difference.
-Apply now and help people achieve meaningful work and independence!
+Recovery Worker - HMP Stoke Heath Location: Cheshire Salary: £26,000 per annum Vacancy Type: Permanent, Full Time Make a real difference where it matters most.
+At The Forward Trust, we deliver the psychosocial substance misuse service at HMP/YOI Stoke Heath, supporting people to make real, lasting change.
+As a Recovery Worker, you ll be based at HMP Stoke Heath working 35 hours per week, managing a caseload of clients and helping them move towards recovery, stability, and life beyond custody.
+This is a role where every day counts.
+You ll carry out comprehensive assessments, build tailored care plans, and deliver structured 1:1 sessions alongside group programmes (including accredited interventions).
+You ll also provide harm reduction advice and play a key role in supporting individuals through their transition from prison into the community.
+What you ll be doing: Managing a varied caseload and delivering person-centred support Running structured 1:1 interventions and group work programmes Supporting clients with harm reduction and recovery planning Helping individuals prepare for release and community reintegration Working collaboratively within a dedicated multidisciplinary team We re looking for someone who: Believes recovery is possible and is passionate about helping people achieve it.
+You ll bring empathy, resilience, and creativity, along with the ability to work independently and as part of a team.
+Ideally, you ll have at least 4 of the following: A genuine passion for helping people change Experience in mental health or substance misuse services delivering structured interventions CBT and/or motivational counselling skills Understanding of the Recovery Agenda Experience using motivational interviewing (1:1 and groups) Knowledge of substance misuse and low-level mental health issues Understanding of mutual aid approaches Lived experience of recovery (stable and sustained) Counselling qualification Experience working in criminal justice settings This is a chance to do meaningful work that genuinely changes lives.
+If you want a role where your support helps people rebuild from the ground up, this could be the one.
+All prison-based roles are subject to enhanced DBS checks and HMPPS security vetting.
+These checks can take up to 5 months to complete.
+Any offer of employment will be conditional upon the successful completion of both checks.
+Please note if you have lived overseas within the last 5 years then checks may take longer.
 About Us We are The Forward Trust, the social enterprise with charitable status that empowers people to break the often interlinked cycles of crime and addiction to move forward with their lives.
 For more than 25 years we have been working with people to build positive and productive lives, whatever their past.
 We believe that anyone is capable of lasting change.
 Our services have supported thousands of people to make positive changes and build productive lives with a job, family, friends and a sense of community.
 We are committed to our cause and the work we carry out as a charity.
 Equally the wellbeing and the employees who work for us are also important.
-Joining us an employee, we will offer you the following benefits - Flexible working Training and development opportunities Simply Health Cashback Scheme (optional) Season Ticket Loan Scheme Cycle to work scheme Crisis Loan Scheme Electric Car Scheme 3 x Wellbeing Days (pro rata'd for part time employees) Access to Blue Light Card 25 days (rising to 30 with length of service) Annual Leave plus Bank Holidays Contributory Pension Scheme Employer matched contributions of up to 6% in the first two years service and up to 9% thereafter Death in Service Payment (2x annual salary) Critical Illness Insurance (subject to qualifying criteria) Please note that we may close this vacancy early if we receive a high volume of suitable applications.
+Joining us an employee, we will offer you the following benefits Flexible working Training and development opportunities Simply Health Cashback Scheme (optional) Season Ticket Loan Scheme Cycle to work scheme Crisis Loan Scheme Electric Car Scheme 3 x Wellbeing Days (pro rata'd for part time employees) Access to Blue Light Card 25 days (rising to 30 with length of service) Annual Leave plus Bank Holidays Contributory Pension Scheme Employer matched contributions of up to 6% in the first two years service and up to 9% thereafter Death in Service Payment (2x annual salary) Critical Illness Insurance (subject to qualifying criteria) Please note that we may close this vacancy early if we receive a high volume of suitable applications.
 To Apply If you feel you are a suitable candidate and would like to work for Forward Trust, please click apply to be redirected to our website to complete your application.

 Forward Trust Chelmsford, Essex